AntoineMeheut/Hal9000Screen/README.md

 a network and electricity.
 Fan of 2001 the Space Odyssey, I told myself that I was going to use some references to this film, to share my knowledge with as many people as possible.

+So the goal of this project is to make 4 HAL 9000 control screens.
+These screens in the movie show information that changes regularly.
+The objective of the final project being to fit a cloud, the HAL camera and its control screens into something transportable, for this project I had to look for screens that were not too large, ditto for the hardware necessary to make them live.

 ### My goals

 * Create the HAL console control screens